 Yes.
-If you’re using a manual tax setup, you can use customer groups to specify which customers are exempt, then configure your tax classes to select which customer groups they should and shouldn’t apply to (by default, tax classes apply to all customers).
+If you’re using a basic tax setup, you can use customer groups to specify which customers are exempt, then configure your tax classes to select which customer groups they should and shouldn’t apply to (by default, tax classes apply to all customers).
 The customer groups feature is limited to select BigCommerce plans.

 If you’re using an automatic tax setup, you can use the Tax Exempt Code field to identify tax-exempt customers.
 See Making Customers Tax-Exempt for more information.

 My sales tax amount is off by a cent.
 Is something wrong?